-However, in 2023 we will require parishes to complete and return a form listing the names and contact details of their newly elected Deanery Synod Representatives.
+However, in the years that elections to Deanery Synod take place, we will require parishes to complete and return a form to Church House listing the names and contact details of their newly elected Deanery Synod Representatives.
+This will next be due in 2026.